yash-bagadia/react-jss/README.md

 ## React JSS

-The benefit of using react-jss instead of using [JSS](https://github.com/jsstyles/jss) directly is lazy evaluation and ref counting.
-It will compile your styles to CSS only when a component using is mounted for the first time.
-Ref counting will unmount style sheets when they are not in use by any mounted component.
+The benefit of using react-jss instead of using [JSS](https://github.com/jsstyles/jss) directly is lazy evaluation and auto mount/unmount.
+It will compile your styles to CSS only when a component using them is mounted for the first time.
+Through ref counting, it will unmount styles when they are not in use by any of mounted component.

 You need this module if you build a big application where leaving all styles in the DOM might have performance impact or you are going to hit [IE limits](http://blogs.msdn.com/b/ieinternals/archive/2011/05/14/10164546.aspx).